 This course is a systematic study of child growth and development from conception through early childhood.
-Principles underlying physical, mental, emotional, and social development; and methods of child study and practical implications are emphasized.
-On completion, students should be able to use knowledge of how young children differ in development and approaches to learning to provide opportunities that supports physical, social, emotional, language, cognitive, and aesthetic development.
+Emphasis is on principles underlying physical, mental, emotional and social development, and methods of child study and practical implications.
+Upon completion, students will be able to use knowledge of how young children differ in development and approaches to learning to provide opportunities that supports physical, social, emotional, language, cognitive, and aesthetic development.
 This is a CORE course.
-PSY 210 or PSY 211 may be used as a substitute for this course.
+PSY 210 or PSY 211 may be used as a suitable substitute for this course for AAT and AAS degree programs at the discretion of the college.